munificent/craftinginterpreters/book/strings.md

 UCSD Pascal, one of the first implementations of Pascal, had this exact limit.
-Instead of using a terminating null byte to indicate the end of the string like C, Pascal strings start with a length value.
+Instead of using a terminating null byte to indicate the end of the string like C, Pascal strings started with a length value.
 Since UCSD used only a single byte to store the length, strings couldn't be any longer than 255 characters.

 <img src="image/strings/pstring.png" alt="The Pascal string 'hello' with a length byte of 5 preceding it.">

 </aside>

-We need a way to support values whose size varies, sometimes greatly.
+We need a way to support values whose sizes vary, sometimes greatly.
 This is exactly what dynamic allocation on the heap is designed for.
 We can allocate as many bytes as we need.
 We get back a pointer that we'll use to keep track of the value as it flows through the VM.

 ## Values and Objects

-Using the heap for larger, variable-sized values and the stack for smaller atomic ones leads to a two-level representation.
+Using the heap for larger, variable-sized values and the stack for smaller, atomic ones leads to a two-level representation.
 Every Lox value that you can store in a variable or return from an expression will be a Value.
-For small fixed-size types like numbers, the payload is stored directly inside the Value struct itself.
+For small, fixed-size types like numbers, the payload is stored directly inside the Value struct itself.